 A workspace hierarchy in a multi-tenant environment defines how entities of a particular tenant (parent workspace) can be shared with other tenants (child workspaces) in read-only mode.
-The child workspaces use the parent workspace's LDM, analytical model, connected data sources, and so on.
+The child workspaces inherit the parent workspace's logical data model (LDM), analytical model, connected data sources, and so on.
 When the parent workspace receives a new entity, it becomes available to its child workspaces.

-Child workspaces inherit entities from their parent workspace as well as that parent workspace's own parent workspaces - all the way up to the root workspace.
-The root workspace is the top-level workspace in the hierarchy which does not have a parent workspace.
+Child workspaces inherit entities from their parent workspace as well as from that parent workspace's own parent workspaces - all the way up to the root workspace.
+The root workspace is the top-level workspace in the hierarchy, which does not have a parent workspace.
 Customers may set up as many root workspaces as needed.